 - South Central - Excessive rainfall in parts of Texas should result in increased mosquito activity in the fall, while the drought in parts of the region over the summer will see increased numbers of rodents and ants heading indoors for water and food this fall and winter.

-- North Central - Increased roach and ant activity likely in northern parts after flooding in summer and a wet winter, with more rodents expected to seek shelter indoors for winter.
+- North Central - Increased cockroach and ant activity likely in northern parts after flooding in summer and a wet winter, with more rodents expected to seek shelter indoors for winter.

 El Nino and Arctic Oscillation